-• Appliances/Cooking
+Appliances/Cooking

 Violation of the published Fire Safety policy.
-Student must recognize the College's concern with energy consumption and fire prevention and limit the number of electrical appliances/devices brought into the Residence Halls.
+Student must recognize the College's concern with energy consumption and fire prevention and limit the number of electrical appliances/devices brought into the Residence Halls and comply with all restrictions.